cloudposse/terraform-aws-components/modules/api-gateway-account-settings/README.md

 ---
 title: "Component: `api-gateway-account-settings`"
 tags:
-  - component
+  - component/api-gateway-account-settings
-  - layer/TODO
+  - layer/unassigned
-  - aws
+  - provider/aws
 ---

 This component is responsible for setting the global, regional settings required to allow API Gateway to write to